jmg292/G-Net/README.md

 * Built using existing security concepts and technologies
 * Powerful, but easy to maintain

-The current codebase is available in the development branch, and technical documentation is available in the [Wiki](https://github.com/jmg292/G-Net/wiki).
+The current codebase is available in the development branch.
+Technical documentation is available in the [Wiki](https://github.com/jmg292/G-Net/wiki).

 ## Motivation